 When you turn on Photos, iCloud for Windows creates a Photos folder in File Explorer called iCloud Photos.
 My Photo Stream automatically downloads any new photos that you take on your iOS devices to the Downloads folder.

 You can also use these steps to see your photos on your PC:

 - Windows 8.1: From the Start screen, click in the bottom-left corner, then click iCloud >iCloud Photos app.

 - Windows 8: From the Start screen, select iCloud Photos.

 - Windows 7: Click the Windows Start button, then click Pictures.
-Click iCloud Photos or Photo Stream under the Favorites menu in the panel on the left.
-Double-click My Photo Stream to view your photos.
-This also shows up as a folder in the window that appears.
+Click iCloud Photos under the Favorites menu in the panel on the left.

-Which photo formats can I use with My Photo Stream?
+Photo formats that you can use with My Photo Stream

 My Photo Stream supports JPEG, TIFF, PNG, and most RAW photo formats.
-My Photo Stream doesn't work with video.
+My Photo Stream doesn't support video or Live Photos.